 The truly funky thing is that in the southern 3 sections (Southington and Burlington), there are 17 other trails that are also called “the Tunxis Trail” even though they often have other names – and just as often don’t.
 And it is these other trails that add up to the 79 miles of what then can be called the longest trail in Connecticut.

 Got all that?
 It is rather convoluted but I’ll sort it out.
-There are a lot of cool things along the way – Tory’s Den, a couple nature centers, a trout hatchery, a sugaring shack, some nice waterfalls, the Indian Council Caves, the steepest mile of blue-blazed trail in the state, great views, a ski resort as well as things called Devil’s Kitchen and Satan’s Kingdom.
+There are a lot of cool things along the way – Tory’s Den, a couple nature centers, a trout hatchery, a sugaring shack, some nice waterfalls, the Indian Council Caves, the steepest mile of blue-blazed trail in the state (I doubt that claim), great views, a ski resort as well as things called Devil’s Kitchen and Satan’s Kingdom.

-Once again, CTMQ will serve as the only true guide with pictures (to complement the wonderful CFPA Walk Book) in existence.
+Once again, CTMQ will serve as the only true guide with too many words and pictures (admittedly terrible) in existence.
 Enjoy!